InkaDinka/Open_Seat_Monitor/README.md

 Open Seat Monitor is a full-stack web application that monitors classes for open seats and notifies users when a seat is available.
 The back-end was developed using python and a sqlite3 database while the front-end was developed with HTML/CSS.
 Using docker, this application used to be hosted on Google Cloud Run but is no longer up due to free-trial time limit.
-If you would like to run this yourself you'll need to create a .env file with the following:

-1. An email where App Passwords are enabled
-2. The App Password
-3. A random password for the App Secret used for the Flask Server
-4. Port number
+An email with app passwords enabled is needed for full functionality of sending and recieving emails but basic functionality can be seen by running the application with no email environment variables.

-Or, in your environment you can run the following docker commands with the environment variables listed above to run the application:
+In your environment you can run the following docker commands with the environment variable preceding the "docker compose up" command to run the application:

-docker build -t osm .
+1. docker build -t osm .

-docker run --rm -p 8080:8080 -e PORT=8080 osm
-(add more -e flags for the environment variables)
+2. PORT={port} MASS_EMAIL={optional} EMAIL_PASSWORD={optional} ADMIN_PASSWORD={optional} APP_SECRET={random_secret} docker compose up
+   (APP_SECRET can contain any letters or numbers)